Dynamics of the Transition corona: Interpretation of the AIA observations

-The photospheric flow shears one part of the magnetic field lines rooted below the fan, leading to a bulging of field lines that compresses the separatrices and a region of over-density forms along the separatrices (Figure~\ref{fig1} and figure 2 in \cite{Masson_al12a}).
-Moreover, it induces a compression of the null-point and it misaligns the inner and the outer spine.
-The shearing of the spines increases the region of weak magnetic field around the null point where an intense current sheet develops \citep{Low87, Aly90,Lau93,RickardTitov96,Galsgaard_al03,Pariat_al09b}.
-Therefore, magnetic reconnection is expected to occur at the null point in order to bring the spines back into alignment \citep{Antiochos_al02}.
+This flow shears only a part of the closed dome-like fan surface, increasing the asymmetry of the NP topology along the $y$-direction and leading to the extension of the open QSL-halo around the spine (Figure 5 in \cite{Masson_al12a}).
+It also leads to the bulging of field lines that compress the separatrices and a region of over-density forms along the separatrices (Figure~\ref{fig4} and Figure 2 in \cite{Masson_al12a}).
+Moreover, it induces a compression of the null-point and misaligns the inner and the outer spine.
+Magnetic reconnection is expected to occur at the null point in order to bring the spines back into alignment \citep{RickardTitov96,Antiochos_al02,Galsgaard_al03}.

-In order to determine the dynamics of magnetic reconnection, \cite{Masson_al12a} plotted field lines from footpoints fixed in the advected positive polarity, integrated them up to their conjugate footpoints and followed the evolution of the connectivities during the simulation.
-The top row on figure~\ref{fig1} shows the evolution at 3 different times of the simulation.
+In order to determine the dynamics of magnetic reconnection, \cite{Masson_al12a} plotted field lines from footpoints fixed in the advected positive polarity, integrated them up to their conjugate footpoints, and followed the evolution of the connectivities during the simulation.
+The top row of Figure~\ref{fig4} shows the evolution at 3 different times during the simulation.
 Initially, 3 groups of colored field lines have been plotted closed below the fan, and 4 groups of colored field lines open into the corona.
+The field lines are plotted from fixed footpoints.
+Following the connectivities of the conjugate footpoints of those field lines, M12 shows that magnetic reconnection occurs at the null-point through interchange reconnection.
+The initially closed and open magnetic field lines exchange their connectivity and respectively open into the corona and close down below the fan surface.
+In addition, the field lines show an apparent slipping motion before and after the null-point interchange reconnection.
+These dynamics result from the slipping reconnection regime across the open QSL that surround the fan-spine topology (\cite{Masson_al12a} see online material, animation1).